Complete these steps to kick off your annual budget process.

 Drivers

-Plan Drivers are managed from either the planning tables or the drivers tab within Plans 📈.
+Plan Drivers are managed from either the planning tables or the Drivers' area within the plan.
 A Driver is a formulaic expression used to forecast the value of an account.
 Each Driver has a Start & End Date and multiple drivers can be used to forecast the same account as they are additive in nature.

-A quick check to verify P&L Drivers have been appropriately applied is to view each area of the P&L, i.e., Revenue, COGS, OpEx and Other, and identify any "gaps" in the budget.
+A quick check to verify P&L Drivers have been appropriately applied is to view each area of the P&L, i.e., Revenue, COGS, OpEx, and Other, and identify any "gaps" in the budget.
 Gaps can occur if a new account and/or department has been added since the previous budget was planned for.
-For example, in the screenshot below, we can see that Payroll Related costs have been budgeted, but there is a gap in the budget for Consulting/Contractors, Professional Services and Travel & Entertainment.
+For example, in the screenshot below, we can see that most of the Payroll-related costs have been budgeted for the S&M Department, but there is a gap in the budget for the Commission.

-Drivers can also be reviewed from the Drivers tab within Plans.
+Drivers can also be reviewed from the Drivers area within the Plan.
 The Drivers tab includes all Drivers across the current plan for both the P&L and Balance Sheet.

 Assumptions

-Key assumptions are managed from Plans 📈> Assumptions.
-Assumptions are referenced by Drivers.
+Assumptions can be reviewed from the Assumptions area within the Plan.
+Assumptions are variables referenced by Drivers.
 For example, you might have an Assumption for Benefits per Headcount and a Driver that multiplies that Assumption by Cumulative Headcount.

-Update these Assumptions to reflect the current budget.
+These Assumptions should be updated to reflect the current budget targets.

 Additional Resources: Plan Drivers, Introduction to Assumptions, Drivers & Sub-Items